Master of Science in Supply Chain Management (STEM)

 Patrick Thibodeau, Class of 2012

 Our master of supply chain management (MS SCM) degree program maintains many corporate relationships to support the recruitment of our SCM graduates.
-The MS SCM degree in Supply Chain Management prepares you for various careers in the supply chain management positions in almost all industries.
+The MS in Supply Chain Management prepares you for various careers in the supply chain management positions in almost all industries.

 The Dallas area is home to leading supply chain companies that are all run complex supply chains and constantly looking for qualified professionals to manage them.
 In 2011, Texas ranked second in America’s Top States for Business by CNBC, providing our students with significant opportunities for internship and job placement.